-In April of 2006, a young man from Nova Scotia, Canada, shot and killed two convicted sex offenders living in Maine whose information he had found on the internet registry.312 The assailant shot himself as police attempted to capture him.313 One of the victims was 24- year-old William Elliot, convicted at age 19 of having consensual sex with his 15year-old girlfriend.314 His mother, Shirley Turner, said, "Without the registry, he would still be alive today.
+In April of 2006, a young man from Nova Scotia, Canada, shot and killed two convicted sex offenders living in Maine whose information he had found on the internet registry.
+The assailant shot himself as police attempted to capture him.
+One of the victims was 24- year-old William Elliot, convicted at age 19 of having consensual sex with his 15-year-old girlfriend.
+His mother, Shirley Turner, said, "Without the registry, he would still be alive today.
 I would still have him."
 She spoke to Human Rights Watch about the crime.

 "William had a girlfriend.
 He was 19 and she was 15 [three weeks from being 16, the age of consent in Maine].
 Her parents found out, and William was convicted of statutory rape.
 William was in prison for about two years.
-When he was released, I told him he could live in my home with me, but he wanted to prove he was an adult, and he bought a but he wanted to prove he was an addit, and he trailer and moved to a small town next to mine.
+When he was released, I told him he could live in my home with me, but he wanted to prove he was an adult, and he bought a trailer and moved to a small town next to mine.